 In 1991, she gave birth to twins—a rare event for manatees

 When her own calves are not keeping her busy, Phyllis regularly nurses other young manatees.
 This is not unusual, as female manatees will often look after and nurse the calves of other mothers.
 Phyllis is a regular visitor to Blue Spring during the cold winter months, and she often comes in more times than the other manatees.
 In fact, she has earned the title of “Attendance Champion” several times.
 From time to time, she will even come to visit the spring during the summer months.
 Phyllis is a playful, friendly manatee who likes to socialize with other manatees.

-Phyllis is available for adoption, and each person who adopts her will receive a full-color photo, biography, and adoption certificate, as well as a membership handbook and subscription to The Manatee Zone, a newsletter featuring updates on the adopted manatees when they are sighted, and Paddle Tales, Save the Manatee Club’s bi-monthly eNewsletter.
+Each person who adopts her will receive a biography, adoption certificate, and membership handbook.
+They will also receive a subscription to The Manatee Zone, a newsletter featuring any updates on the adopted manatees, and Paddle Tales, Save the Manatee Club’s bi-monthly eNewsletter.

 Adopt for Myself Adopt for Someone Else Educator Adoption

 For more information or to view other manatees available for adoption, visit the Adopt-A-Manatee page, or call 1-800-432-JOIN (5646).